Sheepheerd/resume/main.typ

 )

 - Entered into a full stack web application, written in TypeScript, Go, and Python
-- Deeply improved in my understanding of frontend development and the React framework
+- Deeply improved in my understanding of front end development and the React framework
-- Broadend my professional scope by transitioning from work done in Software Development to work done in Reasearch and Development
+- Broadened my professional scope by transitioning from work done in Software Development to work done in Research and Development